4.87 from 23 votes

 1. Whisk sugar, cornstarch, and salt in a medium sized saucepan.
 Separately, whisk together milk, cream, and egg yolks (get them nicely whisked so the yolks are well beaten).
 Pour wet ingredients into dry.
 Whisk constantly as you do this to prevent any lumps.

 2. Whisk the pudding constantly over medium heat until it thickens.
 This will take a while so have patience!
 It’s important that the mixture is heated slowly enough that the sugar has time to melt.
-If it cooks too fast, you could end up with a runny pudding (this could also leave you with bits of cooked egg in your pudding… no thank you!).
+If it cooks too fast, you could end up with a runny pudding (this could also leave you with bits of cooked egg in your pudding… I love scrambled eggs, but not in my homemade banana pudding!).

 3. Pour the pudding through a fine mesh strainer.
-This will catch any lumps or tiny bits of cooked egg that might’ve accidentally happened and guarantees a smooth banana pudding.
+This is important to catch any lumps or tiny bits of cooked egg that might’ve accidentally happened and guarantees a smooth banana pudding.

 4. Whisk in butter and vanilla until combined.
 The butter adds a silky mouthfeel and of course the vanilla adds excellent flavor.